TKlamp/Data-Logging-Tutorial/README.md

        ------------------------------------------------------------
     ```
     > What happens if I missed the 10s window or run steps in the wrong order?
-    > Stop python script if it is running with `ctrl + c`.
-On tester, exit data transfer popup window.
+    > Stop python script using `ctrl + c` if it is still running.
+Exit data transfer popup window on the tester.
 Repeat step 4.

 ## Troubleshooting